 He has also authored a legendary research monograph “Physics of Semiconductor Devices,” which is a “Must Study” and has been constantly used and referenced by worldwide semiconductor and integrated circuit researchers, graduate school faculty/students, and engineers across the entire electronic and photonic industry.

-Future Science Prize is a privately-funded scientific award in China.
-It was established in 2016 to award those scientists whose original research, conducted mostly in Mainland China , Hong Kong, Macau and Taiwan, has made a significant impact on the international science community, and has passed the test of time, regardless of their nationality, gender, or age.
+The Future Science Prize is a privately-funded science award initiated by a group of scientists and entrepreneurs.
+It was established in 2016 to award those scientists whose original research, conducted mainly in the Mainland of China, Hong Kong, Macao, or Taiwan, has made a significant impact on the international science community, and has passed the test of time, regardless of their nationality, gender, or age.

 The nomination and selection process of the Prize was established in according with the Nobel Prize system: the Science Committee of the Future Science Prize invites international experts as nominators.
 After receiving confidential nominations, the committee solicits evaluation letters from international experts in the relevant fields of the nominated work.
 Basing on the evaluations, the committee then votes to select the final award winners.
 A regulatory committee is established, with the law school professor Xiqing Gao from the University of International Business as its chairman, and supervises the entire award selection process.